tmtxt/tmtxt.github.com/_posts/2013-01-09-display-liquid-code-in-jekyll.md

-One day you might want to show some liquid code that you did in a Jekyll post, you may encounter the problem that Jekyll server misunderstands the code and tranform it into html to display in the generated file.
-Sometimes this can even lead to some errors which make the post can not be generated to html.
+One day you might want to show some liquid code that you did in a Jekyll post, you may encounter the problem that Jekyll server misunderstands the code and tranform it into html to display in the generated files.
+Sometimes this can even lead to some errors which make the post can not be generated into html.
 Fortunately, there are solutions for it.

 # 1. Using extra brackets

-This solution is a bit annoyed and you have to get used to those crazy curly brackets.
+This solution is a bit annoying and you have to get used to those crazy curly brackets.
 I really don't like it but it can be faster with short liquid code.

 One example with this liquid code: